hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 name: api-driven-workflows
 class: title, smokescreen, shelf
 background-image: url(images/enter_the_matrix.jpg)
-# Terraform Cloud API
+# HCP Terraform API
 ## Automate Everything

 ???
-**This section will give us a small sample of what's possible using the Terraform Cloud API to build automation.
-APIs provide a clear and well understood method for interacting with Terraform Cloud, even from systems that have no native Terraform support or integrations.**
+**This section will give us a small sample of what's possible using the HCP Terraform API to build automation.
+APIs provide a clear and well understood method for interacting with HCP Terraform, even from systems that have no native Terraform support or integrations.**

 ---
 name: whats-an-api